-One element that slots players sometimes overlook is what's known as the 'variance' of the game.
-Put simply, the variance describes how often and how much a particular game pays out.
+One element that slots players sometimes overlook is what's known as the 'volatility' of the game.
+Put simply, the volatility describes how often and how much a particular game pays out.

 Knowing which slot(s) to choose is entirely dependent on your playing style.
 Are you patient, with a large bankroll that you are happy to invest, waiting for the big pay off, or do you need the reassurance of small, frequent wins, safe in the knowledge that you'll never lose a huge amount?

-Many players miss out on the excitement that slots can offer, purely by not understanding how variance affects the gameplay.
+Many players miss out on the excitement that slots can offer, purely by not understanding how volatility affects the gameplay.

 Slots are the one game where casinos are very generous when it comes to their bonus offers.
 Poor old Roulette players have to scratch around to find any casino willing to give them a bonus, and even then the wagering requirement will be astronomical.
 Not so with Slots players.
 Every casino is willing to give slots bonuses that are a high percentage match, with large maximums and low wagering.